 Hospitals responded to ACA changes by joining forces.
-From 2009 to 2011, the number of annual hospital deals increased steadily.
+From 2009 to 2011, the number of annual hospital deals increased steadily.18

 A tapering off in deal volume followed from 2012 to 2014.
 In 2014, there were 79 hospital mergers, down from 94 in 2012, and 58 physician practice groups merged or were purchased, down from 65 in 2013.
-Hospital consolidation continued to moderate through the first half of 2015, when hospital mergers and acquisitions were down 6 percent from the first half of 2014.
-However, during the same time period, physician medical group deals increased 50 percent.
+19 Hospital consolidation continued to moderate through the first half of 2015, when hospital mergers and acquisitions were down 6 percent from the first half of 2014.
+20 21 However, during the same time period, physician medical group deals increased 50 percent.
+22

 Across the health care industry, but most notably in hospitals, organizations are also engaging in non-binding agreements rather than outright mergers, which are the only deals counted in this publication's statistics.
-Non-binding arrangements include partnerships, collaborations and joint ventures.
+Non-binding arrangements include partnerships, collaborations and joint ventures.23

 There is also a new trend regarding the focus of hospital acquisitions.
-Merger activity has moved away from dominant health systems acquiring weaker ones and towards health systems acquiring community hospitals to provide guaranteed referrals.
+Merger activity has moved away from dominant health systems acquiring weaker ones and towards health systems acquiring community hospitals to provide guaranteed referrals.24

-Doctors, for their part, have been increasingly interested in becoming salaried employees of hospitals because it provides payment security at a time of uncertain reimbursement rates, and a better work-life balance.
-Further, hospitals can help doctors offset the high cost of adopting an electronic health records system and eliminate the headache of having to find younger doctors to maintain business and handling the administrative and billing side of the business in house.

-This activity has prompted a debate about the advantages and disadvantages of provider consolidation.
-In addition to more commonlycited reasons for mergers, hospital executives who have acquired a physician group in the last year cited "increased market-share" as one of the five major motives for acquiring medical practices, in addition to expanding service capabilities, insurance-related purposes, meeting community need and increasing efficiency and alignment.
+Doctors, for their part, have been increasingly interested in becoming salaried employees of hospitals because it provides payment security at a time of uncertain reimbursement rates, and a better work-life balance.25 Further, hospitals can help doctors offset the high cost of adopting an electronic health records system and eliminate the headache of having to find younger doctors to maintain business and handling the administrative and billing side of the business in house.26 27 cited reasons for mergers, hospital executives who have acquired a physician group in the last year cited "increased market-share" as one of the five major motives for acquiring medical practices, in addition to expanding service capabilities, insurance-related purposes, meeting community need and increasing efficiency and alignment.28